-Photos of Green algae (seaweeds) in the Division Chlorophyta found in the Hawaiian and Indo-Pacific areas of the Pacific Ocean.
+This gallery includes photos of green algae (seaweeds) in the division Chlorophyta found in the Hawaiian and Indo-Pacific areas of the Pacific Ocean.
 Many of these algae are found on live rock in marine aquariums.
 Some of these algae are useful in aquariums for reducing nitrates and phosphate levels.
-Many of these species are considered to be nuisances as they will overrun an aquarium in a short period of time.
+Many of these species are considered to be nuisances as they will overrun an aquarium in a short time.

 04 of 07

-Green Hair Alga is one of the most dreaded of algae in a saltwater aquarium.
-See Green Hair/Net Algae for information on how to identify and remove this algae from your tank.Continue to 5 of 7 below.
+Green hair algae is one of the most dreaded of algae in a saltwater aquarium.
+It's important to know how to identify and remove it from your tank.Continue to 5 of 7 below.

 05 of 07

-Purple or Pink Coralline Algae is the good type algae which every aquarist hopes to see in their tank.
+Purple or pink Coralline algae is the good type algae that every aquarist hopes to see in their tank.

 06 of 07